johansonfelix/COMP472_A1/README.md

      * Ensure that the dataset file is in the same directory as the experiment code.

 4. Step 4
-     * Select 'Cell' in the header  and 'Run all' in the header of Jupyter Notebooks to run the code
+     * Select 'Cell' and 'Run all' in the header of Jupyter Notebooks to run the code.
      * Give time to allow for processing.
      * View Output files in the same directory as experiment code.